iCliniq Logo

 Welcome to icliniq.com.

-Increased SHBG levels may be seen in liver disease.
-I did not find any problem in your reports, but only with the knowledge about your health issues and with a proper medical history, I can find out if there is any underlying cause prevailing.
+2. Increased SHBG levels may be seen in liver disease.
+I did not find any problem in your reports, but with the knowledge about your health issues and with a proper medical history, I can find out if there is any underlying cause prevailing.

-So clearly it narrows down to your kidney function test which might be a possible reason here.
+So clearly it narrows down to your kidney function test, which might be a possible reason here.
 Do you have any family history of kidney problems?
-Any Diabetes?
-Any excessive alcohol consumption or any over the counter medication intake?
+Any diabetes?
+Any excessive alcohol consumption or any over-the-counter medication intake?

 Answers to these questions could shed some light on the reason for high SHBG.